CS 112

 }

-Identify and correct all the problems with this program so that it will compile and run as follows:
+Determine and fix all of the problems with this program so that it will compile and do the following when run:

-• Prompt the user to enter an integer and store the user’s input in the variable n.
+• Ask the user to enter an integer and store the user’s input in the variable x.

-• Call the method calculateSum with n as its input, and print the value returned by that method. calculateSum should have the functionality specified in the comment that precedes it.
+• Call the method adjust with x as its input, and print the value returned by that method. adjust should have the functionality specified in the comment that precedes it.

 We encourage you to use VS Code to help you to debug this program.
 Here are the steps: